View Table of Contents

 The average age for onset of psoriatic arthritis is 30-40 years of age.
 In most cases, the skin symptoms occur before the onset of the arthritis.

-The diagnosis of psoriasis is typically made by a physician examination, medical history, and relevant family history.
+The diagnosis of psoriasis is typically made by obtaining information from a physician examination, medical history, and relevant family history.
 Sometimes, lab tests including a microscopic examination of a skin biopsy and X-rays may necessary.

 Can psoriasis affect only my nails?

 Yes, psoriasis may involve solely the nails in a limited number of patients.
-Usually, the nail symptoms accompany the skin and arthritis symptoms.
-Nails may have small pinpoint pits or large yellowish separations of the nail plate called "oil spots."
+Usually, the nail signs accompany the skin and arthritis symptoms.
 Nail psoriasis is typically very difficult to treat.
-Treatment option are somewhat limited and include potent topical steroids applied at the nail-base cuticle, injection of steroids at the nail-base cuticle, and oral or systemic medications as described below for the treatment of psoriasis.
+Treatment options are somewhat limited and include potent topical steroids applied at the nail-base cuticle, injection of steroids at the nail-base cuticle, and oral or systemic medications as described below for the treatment of psoriasis.